Crio-Bytes/Web/HTML Tables/README.md

 ![](Images/img3.PNG)

+So basically we're applying a solid black border of width 1px (pixels) and a padding of 10 pixels to our `table header` and `table cell` elements.
+The CSS padding property is used to generate space around an element's content, inside of any defined borders.

 Final result should something look like:

 ![](Images/img4.PNG)

 So there you have it.
 We've successfully created our first HTML table using basic HTML and CSS styling. 🎉🎉